See page 4 of the printable copy of the Syllabus for the day by day course outline.

 - Additional readings and handouts will be distributed in class and made available through the class web site.

-The course will include readings and lectures for the foundational techniques and computational methods.
+The course will cover data analytics topics and papers in the intersection of computational MIS and CS and will include readings and lectures for the foundational techniques and computational methods.
 A midterm will be administered to test this foundational knowledge.
-Selected case studies and research methodologies in MIS and Computational Sciences for conducting advanced data and web mining research for emerging e-commerce and scientific applications will be introduced in the class.
+Selected case studies and research methodologies in MIS and CS for conducting advanced data and web mining research for emerging business and scientific applications will be introduced in the class.
 Students will be required to execute an individual data or web mining project to demonstrate their ability to conduct hands-on, original data or web mining research.
 In addition, students will be required to survey key data and web mining conferences, academic institutions, and major industry labs to identify emerging techniques, topics and applications.
 Students will perform a comprehensive literature review and develop a research proposal for a data and web mining topic of interest.
 Proposal writing instruction and training based on major federal funding agencies (e.g., NSF, NIH, DOD) will be provided in the class.

 Programming experience in selected modern computing languages (e.g., Java, C, C++, Python) and DBMS (SQL).